Have a question not answered here? Just call us at 914-305-4377 or email Ella Kiley, Program Coordinator at

 Please see our current Required Dance Attire page for complete details on the ballet leotard, skirt, shoes and any other materials required for your ballet class at GBA.

 Putting on a professional production is very costly.
 The ticket sales only cover 1/3 to ½ of the cost of putting on a performance.
 The performance fee helps us close the gap between the income generated in ticket sales and the costs of the venue rental, the production staff such as music assistants, lighting assistants, transportation of costumes and props, and the installation of the marley floor.
-In addition our performance fee covers one professionally recorded DVD for each student.
 We believe that even though we are a very small school with small classes, we want our students to have professional performance opportunities.

 Pointe readiness is determined by our skilled and experienced teachers and is dependent upon many factors including muscle strength, ankle flexibility, technical skill, and physical development.
 It is often at the age of 10 or 11, though it can be earlier or later.
 Traditionally Level 3A has been the first level on pointe, but it does not necessary happen at a specific time in the year.
 When your child is ready for pointe, you will be notified by the school and further instructions will be given on where to purchase the shoes.
 Please do not sew the shoes before they have been evaluated by a teacher for fit.